This is an explanation of the FringeReview ratings for our reviews.

 There is deliberate overlap between our ratings.
 We do not see our readers as needing to be treated as simple-minded.
 Our ratings are based on a diverse view of the world and the belief that people make considered decisions about where they spend their fringe money.

 A GOOD SHOW is not recommended by the reviewer, but has enough strengths and virtues to still be written about by the reviewer.
-The review is written construtively with evidence provided as to why the show has good qualities, as well as steps that can be taken to improve the work and to bring it to a recommended category.
-With so many shows on offer at the typical Fringe festival, a good show is still worth brining to the attention of the public, and the reviewer leaves it to the public to decide if they want to see it.
+The review is written constructively with evidence provided as to why the show has good qualities, as well as steps that can be taken to improve the work and to bring it to a recommended category.
+With so many shows on offer at the typical Fringe festival, a good show is still worth bringing to the attention of the public, and the reviewer leaves it to the public to decide if they want to see it.

 A RECOMMENDED show is a very good show with strengths and virtues that lead the reviewer to want to recommend it be seen by potential audience members.
 A recommended show demonstrates many strengths and is impressive for its intention and achievement.
 A reviewer will provide evidence on why the show is very good and why it is worth buying a ticket to see.
 It certainly has room for improvement and constructive suggestions are offered on how the show could become excellent.
 As a piece of work the show has specific qualities that lead the reviewer to want to suggest the show is seen almongst many other shows on offer at the Fringe.
 It may be a very ambitious show that han’t yet delivered fully on its promise but the experiment is worth seeing.
 In the balance of the review, the reviewer wants the reader to know they recommend the work.